danielbodnar/awesome-stars/BY-LANG.md

 - [helm/kind-action](https://github.com/helm/kind-action) - A GitHub Action for Kubernetes IN Docker - local clusters for testing Kubernetes
 - [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar_chart::chart_with_upwards_trend::tada:
 - [aws/eks-distro](https://github.com/aws/eks-distro) - Amazon EKS Distro (EKS-D) is a Kubernetes distribution based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.
-- [gardener/vpn2](https://github.com/gardener/vpn2) - Network connector between the control plane (deployed in a Seed cluster) and a Shoot cluster superseding the vpn repository.
 - [luchina-gabriel/OSX-PROXMOX](https://github.com/luchina-gabriel/OSX-PROXMOX) - Voilà, install macOS on ANY Computer!
 This is really and magic easiest way!
 - [LumIT-Labs/open-securekos](https://github.com/LumIT-Labs/open-securekos) - Open Secure-K OS is an operating system booting from a USB key in which you can safely create and store your personal and private data.
 It is a next generation live operating system following liveng
 - [sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi](https://github.com/sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi) - Tutorial to create full disk encryption with YubiKey, encrypted boot partition and secure boot with UEFI